 Have you ever wondered how the catwalk pros learn to strut their stuff?
-Every movement seems to connect to the one before, like a carefully choreographed routine that is so smooth, and if you would like to have all the moves this spring and summer and wow your friends at the prom, here are some tips on posing like a pro.
+Every movement seems to connect to the one before, like a carefully choreographed routine that is so smooth, and if you would like to have all the moves this spring and summer and wow your friends at the prom, here are some tips on how to pose like a pro.

 The Knee Pop – This pose is a common sight on all the best catwalks, and is a great way to show off your footwear.
 It works on the left or right side, by putting all your weight on one foot, then lifting the other leg up while pushing your knee forward, with the ball of your foot still on the ground.
 A slightly inward tilt finishes off this cool stance, and don’t forget to practice a few times in front of the mirror.
 If you have yet to choose your prom gown, there are online stores with perfect prom dresses & prom gowns to choose from, and you can practice the knee pop while wearing your gown.